Luo Xian: Fall of Shu

 When the eunuch Huang Hao rose to power in the Shu government around the 250s, many officials fawned on him in the hope of receiving favours from him.
 Luo Xian was one of the officials who refused to have any dealings with Huang Hao.
-As a result, Huang Hao resented him and found an excuse to send him out of Chengdu, the Shu capital, to serve as the Administrator of Badong Commandery (巴東郡; around present-day Fengjie County, Chongqing) near the border between Shu and its ally state Wu.
-At the time, as the Shu general Yan Yu (閻宇) was already in charge of guarding Badong Commandery, the Shu emperor Liu Shan reassigned Luo Xian to be an Army Commandant (領軍) and ordered him to serve as Yan Yu's deputy.
+As a result, Huang Hao resented him and found an excuse to send him out of Chengdu, the Shu capital.
+In 258, to serve as the Administrator of Badong Commandery (巴東郡; around present-day Fengjie County, Chongqing) near the border between Shu and its ally state Wu.
+At the time, the Shu Han general Yan Yu (閻宇) was Area Commander of Badong (巴東都督).
+Since Yan Yu respected Luo Xian, he reassigned him to be an Army Commandant (領軍) and second him as his deputy.

 Between September and November 263, when Shu's rival state Wei launched a large-scale invasion of Shu, Yan Yu received orders to lead troops from Badong Commandery to defend Shu from the Wei invaders.
 Luo Xian remained behind in Yong'an (永安; present-day Fengjie County, Chongqing) with only 2,000 troops.

 When news of the fall of Chengdu reached Yong'an, there was much unrest and panic among the people.
 Some of the officials at Yong'an even abandoned their posts and fled.
 Luo Xian managed to restore order and stability in Yong'an after executing one of the men who spread the news that Chengdu had fallen.
 After receiving news of Liu Shan's surrender, Luo Xian gathered all his troops and mourned the end of Shu for three days.